mikumikudice/beeplusplus/doc/Tutorial/BASIC.md

 };
 ```
  Note that:
-* you may use the `auto` or `char` keywords when using this mode, because unlike the next one, you can't infer the type from the value (actually you can, but a good automatic inference is hard to implement and sometimes also hard to understand).<br/>
+* you may use the `auto` or `char` keywords when using this mode, because unlike the next one, you can't infer the type from the value (actually you can, but a good automatic inference is hard to implement and sometimes also hard to understand).

 The interaction mode is like this:
 ```c